pingcap/docs/tidb-cloud/migrate-sql-shards.md

 When you use Dumpling to export data to Amazon S3, note the following:

 - Enable binlog for upstream clusters.
-- Choose the correct Amazon S3 directory and Region zone.
+- Choose the correct Amazon S3 directory and region.
 - Choose the appropriate concurrency by configuring `-t` to minimize the impact on the upstream cluster, or export directly from the backup database.
+For more information about how to use this parameter, see [Dumpling Overview](https://docs.pingcap.com/tidb/stable/dumpling-overview#option-list-of-dumpling).
 - Set appropriate values for `--filetype csv` and `--no-schemas`.

 To export data to Amazon S3, do the following: